kendrick1501/Traffic-Sign-Classification/README.md

 #### Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-The following figures illustrate the feature maps of the first convolutional layer for the second, third, and fifth images of the new data set example.
+The following figures illustrate the feature maps of the first convolutional layer for the second, third, and fifth images of the above example.

 ![alt text][image14]
 ![alt text][image15]